Location: CHCB 302

 Research visits to Antarctica, Austria, Australia, Peru, Mexico,

 PREVIOUS COURSES TAUGHT INCLUDE

 Geos 106N History of Life - First-year introduction to the evolution of life and how it has impacted with geological forces in Earth history

 Geos 191 (Honors) God Darwin and Dinosaurs (Taught occasionally as a UM Davidson Honors College course)

 Geos 311 Paleobiology - Introduction to fossils as biological and geological objects and their use in solving problems in biology and geology

 Geos 395 Special topics (individual topics consisting mostly of one-on-one interactions)

-Geos 583 Advanced Topics in Stratigraphy and Paleontology Some recent topics were:
+Geos 583 Advanced Topics in Stratigraphy and Paleontology Some recent topics:

 - Evolution of Reef Systems